Pınarhisar

-Pınarhisar, ancient Brysis (Βρύσις in Ancient Greek), is a town in Kırklareli Province in the Marmara region of Turkey.
+Pınarhisar, ancient Bryses or Brysis (Βρύσις in Ancient Greek), is a town in Kırklareli Province in the Marmara region of Turkey.
 It is the seat of Pınarhisar District.
 Its population is 10,497 (2022).
 The mayor is İhsan Talay (AKP).

 The town was a part of the defensive line Lüleburgaz - Karaağaç - Bunarhisar during the First Balkan War.
 The former spelling of its name was Bunarhisar.
 The settlement was captured by Bulgarians in the First Balkan War but was taken back by the Ottoman Empire in the course of the Second Balkan War.

 History

 According to Turkish government resources, Pınarhisar was founded during the reign of Theodosius II, by c.
 425, under the name "Brysis" meaning "spring" in Greek.
 The town's fortress was built during the Byzantine era.
 In 1190, the town was significantly damaged by Crusader occupation.
 It was attacked by Tatars in 1264.

 The town was captured by the Ottomans in 1368, by the forces under the command of Ghazi Mihal, as a part of a campaign led by Murad I.